WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 ### STUN2 Response

-When the STUN2 sever receives a new QUIC connection, it resoonds wiht the IP address and port that the connection came from.
+When the STUN2 sever receives a new QUIC connection, it responds with the IP address and port that the connection came from.

 The client can check it is talking to the correct STUN server by